Give us a call now for an immediate match with a local pro.

 Missouri doesn't have state-level licensing requirements for HVAC contractors; however, most municipalities have local requirements.
 It's important to check with your local government to understand requirements for licenses such as HVAC Contractor or HVAC Journeyman Contractor.
 You can also check that a company holds a valid business license.
 Always check a provider's reviews and complaints with organizations such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
 You want to hire a company with glowing reviews and stories of positive service experiences.

-Generally, your HVAC system should be inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, such as strange noises, unusual smells, or leaks.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also have your system inspected and serviced if you notice any new issues, such as strange noises, unusual smells, or leaks.
 If your home has ductwork, it should be serviced every few years.

-The best times to have your HVAC system inspected are the spring and fall.
-Technicians are generally less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically gets the most use.
+The best times to have an HVAC inspection are the spring and fall.
+Technicians are often less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, when it typically sees the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You could also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
+You might also consider a smart thermostat.

-It takes between one and three days to have your HVAC system installed or replaced.
-If you need just an air conditioning unit or a furnace, this might take anywhere from a few hours up to two days.
-This timeline can be affected by the size of your house, the accessibility of your system, and any new issues your technician uncovers.
+It takes between one and three days to have an HVAC system installed or replaced.
+If you need just a furnace or a single air conditioning unit, this may take between half a day and two days.
+This timeline can be determined by the size of your home, how easily accessible your system is, and any new issues your technician uncovers.

-Your HVAC company might offer financing options through a third-party lender, or you might choose to obtain your own loan.
-It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.
+Your HVAC company might provide financing options via a third-party lender, or you may be able to obtain a loan on your own.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.